hasfuraa/perception/README.md

 # Overview
 Reimplementation of CNN and transformer based 2d object detection.
-Used purely as a peronsal learning tool.
-No guarantees on quality or correctness :)
+Just for fun :)

 # Quickstart
 ```bash